 To generate the report and automatically open it in a browser, run the following command:

 GPResult /h GPResult.html & GPResult.html

-GPResult can collect data from a remote computer as well with no need to log on to the remote system.
-The command looks like this:
+GPResult can collect data from a remote computer as well with no need to log locally or via the RDP on to the remote system.
+The command to collect RSOP from a remote computer looks like this:

 When troubleshooting the group policies, it’s worth to pay attention to the section: The following GPOs were not applied because they were filtered out.
 It contains the list of the GPOs that are not applied to this object by any reason.
 Here are some reasons why the policies are not applied:

-So, in this article we have considered the peculiarities of the diagnostics of the group policy application using GPResult and covered basic scenarios of using it.
-GPResult is often used together with the RsoP.msc console that allows to present the resultant set of policies graphically.
+So, in this article we have considered the peculiarities of the diagnostics the application of group policies using GPResult tool and covered basic scenarios of using it.